zackmitchell/decksters-laboratory/architects/zoo/Raggaravated Assault/spec.md

 Once your board state has ramped a bit, it's time to cast some big spells, as anything at 7 or higher cost will proc Ragga's other ability, letting you give certain creatures trample and a huge boost to damage.
 To facilitate this, there are several stompy creatures in the deck at 7 or higher cost, as well as a bunch of X spells that you can inflate to meet the cost threshold.

 ### Changelog
+v1.4
+- Swapped out `Radha, Heir to Keld` for `Selvala, Heart of the Wilds`

 v1.3
 - Add `Ruby, Daring Tracker` cause she was MADE for this deck.